Find Tech Schools

 Database Architect Employment Estimates

-There were about 287,200 jobs for Database Architect in 2016 (in the United States).
+In the United States, there were 287,200 jobs for Database Architect in 2016.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Database Architect by 2026.
-Due to new job openings and attrition, there will be an average of 22,400 job openings in this field each year.
+There will be an estimated 22,400 positions for Database Architect per year.

 undefined